-Cybersecurity has been attracting a lot of attention for the past 20 years and that attention seems to be only intensifying due to the increasing need for cybersecurity professionals ((ISC)2, 2019).
-Suggested tools and techniques for dealing with SC cybersecurity has generally lagged other areas as evidenced by NIST not adding a Supply Chain category to the FICI until 2018.
+Cybersecurity has been attracting a lot of attention for the past 20 years and that attention seems to be only intensifying based on the increasing need for cybersecurity professionals ((ISC)2, 2019).
+Suggested tools and techniques for dealing with SC cybersecurity have generally lagged other areas as evidenced by NIST not adding a Supply Chain category to the FICI until 2018.

 SCs are often characterized by power asymmetries.
-We have argued that the onus of responsibility for SC cybersecurity falls on the shoulders of the powerful member.
+We have argued that the onus of responsibility for overall SC cybersecurity falls on the shoulders of the powerful member.
 Naturally, the question arises as to what role the powerful member plays and to what degree.
 We suggest that they begin the cybersecurity focus when identifying the right members to include in the SC.
-To this end, we develop a Stakeholder Cyber Supply Chain Risk Management (SC-SCRM) framework which includes: Supplier Selection and four components intended for use as a continuous improvement process - Training, Development, Technology, and Risk Assessment (TDTR).
+To this end, we formulated a Stakeholder Cyber Supply Chain Risk Management (SC-SCRM) framework which Supplier Selection and includes: four components intended for use as a continuous improvement process - Training, Development, Technology, and Risk Assessment (TDTR).
 The TDTR are all informed by the Supply Chain Cybersecurity Strategy (SCCS).
+We present the above framework in order to set the stage for future studies to determine where leader-driven decision makes the most sense and how to quantify it in application.